npsaltakis/content-search-ai/docs/EVALUATION_RESULTS.md

 For this first-pass PDF evaluation, `mean + 0.3 * std` appears to be a reasonable practical default because it:
 - filters more aggressively than `mean` and `mean + 0.2 * std`
-- does not reduce the observed top-5 relevance compared with the tested alternatives in this sample
+- does not reduce the observed top-5 relevance at evaluation cutoff `K=5` compared with the tested alternatives in this sample
 - avoids the need for a stricter threshold without evidence of top-5 improvement

 This does **not** prove that `0.3` is globally optimal.